-Tacos al pastor/de adobada – This is extremely popular in Mexico!
+- Tacos al pastor/de adobada – This is extremely popular in Mexico!
 This type of meat preparation is actually called a shawarma, and was inspired by Lebanese immigrants.
 Here various types of meats are placed on a spit, and may be grilled for as long as a day.

-Tacos de suadero – Tacos made from a thin cut of grilled beef (garnished with onion, cilantro, and salsa)
+- Tacos de suadero – Tacos made from a thin cut of grilled beef (garnished with onion, cilantro, and salsa)

-Tacos el asador – Tacos are made from meat cooking on a griddle.
+- Tacos el asador – Tacos are made from meat cooking on a griddle.
 You’ll find carne asada and chorizo asada in this category. (garnished with guacamole, salsa, onions, and cilantro)

-Tacos al carbon – Tacos made from meat cooked over charcoal, creating a smoky flavor
+- Tacos al carbon – Tacos made from meat cooked over charcoal, creating a smoky flavor

-Tacos de pescado (aka fish tacos) – popular in Baja California and is made from fresh fish from the Pacific Ocean.
+- Tacos de pescado (aka fish tacos) – popular in Baja California and is made from fresh fish from the Pacific Ocean.
 Can come grilled or fried and typically garnished with cabbage.

-Tacos de camarones (aka shrimp tacos) – Tortillas filled with cooked shrimp and topped with cabbage and lime.
+- Tacos de camarones (aka shrimp tacos) – Tortillas filled with cooked shrimp and topped with cabbage and lime.

 Similar to the torta, a pambazo is made from a Mexican white bread that’s been dipped in a red guajillo pepper sauce.
 Although it can be filled a variety of meats, typically it’s made with potatoes and chorizo.

-The word tostada is Spanish for “toasted”.
+Tostada is Spanish for “toasted”.
 Basically a tostada is a deep fried tortilla that is topped with ingredients such as a meat, refried beans, cheese, sour cream, salsa, and avocado.

-Quesadillas can also come deep-fried.
+Note: Quesadillas can also come deep-fried.
 For a while I was very confused by this since I am so used to the traditional soft tortilla version.

-- Elote or “Mexican Corn on the Cob”
+10. Elote or “Mexican Corn on the Cob”

-- Churros Rellenos
+11. Churros Rellenos

 Relleno means “stuffed” in Spanish.
 So a churro relleno is a churro that is stuffed with various ingredients such as chocolate, cajeta (thick confectionate syrup), caramel, or fruit spreads such as blackberry, pineapple, and peach.

-- Mango Preparado
+13. Mango Preparado

-These mangos are one of my favorite street foods in Mexico!
+Mango preparado is one of my favorite street foods in Mexico!
 The sliced mangoes are served with a squeeze of fresh lime juice, a drizzle of chamoy, and topped with a sprinkle of chili powder.